afoley587/secure-me/README.md

 Now we can move to building our face detector!
 Create a file called `face_detector.py`.
 Let's start tackling that from top to bottom.

-First, we need our imports:
+First, we need our imports.
+We are going to need both the `face_recognition` and `numpy` libraries.

 ```python
 import face_recognition
 import numpy as np
 ```

-We are going to need both the `face_recognition` and `numpy` libraries.

-Then we can define our class:
+Then we can define our `FaceDetector` class:

 ```python
 # face_detector.py
 class FaceDetector: